Skip to content

 Program Overview

 The Registered Nurse Diagnosing and Prescribing certificate program is designed for registered nurses (RNs) seeking to advance their knowledge and practice in diagnosing and prescription writing.
-This certification will walk learners through the theory of prescribing certain medications as set out by the CNO (College of Nurses of Ontario), types of patient assessments and follow ups.
+This certification guides learners through the theory of prescribing certain medications as set out by the College of Nurses of Ontario (CNO), types of patient assessments and follow ups.

-After successful completion of the theory courses, students will move to the clinical placement.
-This will consist of 150 hours (6 – 12 weeks).
+Upon successful completion of the theory courses, students will proceed to the clinical placement, which consists of 150 hours over 6 to 12 weeks.

 Admission Requirements